Rsantct/pe.audio.sys/pe.audio.sys/doc/01_Install.md

     `rm -r ~/tmp/pe.audio.sys-*`

-2) Under your home folder, download manually a copy of `download_peaudiosys.sh`, an run it:
+2) Under your home folder, download manually a copy of `download_peaudiosys.sh`, an run it as folows:

     ```
     cd